What is Energy Deregulation?

 The next significant step toward energy regulation came after the Great Northeast Blackout of 1965, when a faulty protective relay on a transmission line tripped, leaving 30 million people in the United States and parts of Canada without electricity for up to 13 hours.

 The energy industry’s response to that widespread blackout was to create the North American Electric Reliability Council (NERC).
 NERC split the United States into 10 energy regions, with each region assuming responsibility for controlling energy and improving the reliability of energy delivery.
 NERC had its desired effect—the process of energy delivery improved tremendously.
-Unfortunately, NERC also made it possible for local energy monopolies to emerge, which sold energy at prices set by NERC regulators, resulting in a lack of competition and overcharged energy users.
+Unfortunately, NERC also made it possible for local energy monopolies to emerge.
+They sold energy at prices set by NERC regulators with no relationship to supply or demand.
+The lack of competition resulted in high energy costs and no desire to innovate to better please customers.

 Prices rose even further during the energy crises that dominated the 1970s, when spikes in oil prices increased energy costs.
 In response to high gas prices, utility companies began expensive construction projects as they switched to plants that generated electricity using coal or uranium.
 The cost of these mammoth projects was passed onto energy users, who had no choice but to pay what the utility companies demanded.